-Gamification like games, keeps players engaged by helping them get better at something meaningful to them.
+Gamification, like games, keeps players engaged by helping them get better at something meaningful to them.
 This is what we call progressive skill building.
 Where we help people evolve basic skills and simple decision making into very complex skills and decision making through incremental progress.

-Gamification taps into the brain’s pleasure system.
+In addition, Gamification taps into the brain’s pleasure system.

 The anticipation of most types of rewards and benefits increases the level of dopamine in the brain.
-Dopamine is a hormone and it’s also one of the main neurotransmitters in the brain.
+Dopamine is a hormone and also one of the main neurotransmitters in the brain.
 It contributes to feelings of pleasure and satisfaction.
-It also plays a crucial part in modulating focus, motivation, cognitive flexibility, and emotional resilience.
+It also plays a crucial role in modulating focus, motivation, cognitive flexibility, and emotional resilience.